vimode/frontend-mentor-challenges/intro-section-with-dropdown-navigation-react/README.md

 # Intro section with dropdown navigation

-This is a solution to the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
+This is a solution to the [Intro section with dropdown navigattion](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).

 ![Design preview for the Job listings with filtering coding challenge](./public/design/desktop-preview.jpg)